Painting it black was mistake, co-owner of planned State Street coffee shop says

-The co-owner of a planned coffee shop in Downtown Madison said she was told by her landlord that she was allowed to paint the brick outside of the 135-year-old building -- a move that sparked shock among some residents and local preservationists.
+The co-owner of a planned coffee shop in Downtown Madison said she mistakenly thought she didn’t need the city’s permission to paint the brick and stone outside of the 135-year-old building — a move that sparked shock among some residents and local preservationists.

 The black paint was applied to the former Sacred Feather hat shop at 417 State St. on March 19, and removed a few days later under city order.
 Mallory Orr, the co-owner of the building’s future tenant, Grace Coffee Co., said the removal doesn’t appear to have damaged the facade.